Images should be high resolution jpegs (300 dpi recommended) and no more than 1MB in size.

 We do not specify any size limitation on entries, but ask artists to highlight any particularly large or heavy works, giving an approximate weight if possible.

-Selected finalists must be able to arrange delivery of their work to the exhibition venue on Tuesday 16 November and collect unsold works on Saturday 27 November.
-We regret that we cannot provide storage outside of these dates.
+Selected finalists must be able to arrange delivery and collection of their shortlisted work to and from the exhibition venue, at their own expense and in accordance with the schedule provided at the time of selection.
+We regret that we cannot provide storage outside of the appointed dates.

 Paintings, prints and works on paper should ideally be framed.